hubisan/shortcut-launcher/README.md

 If the search string contains only lowercase letters the search is performed case insensitive.
 If the search string contains any uppercase letter the search is done case sensitive.

 It combines the text from the 1st column (folder and shortcut name) & 2nd column (target) for the search.
+Matches in the 1st column have a higher priority and are placed at the top of the list view.

 ## Text used for entries